Jyostnavya/dockerrepo/README.md

-Docker Installation
+STEP1 : Docker Installation

-Step 1: This setion guides through the Docker Desktop installation on your machine.
+ 1: This setion guides through the Docker Desktop installation on your machine.
 Please follow the offical documentation link to install https://docs.docker.com/engine/install/

-Step 2: After installation, restart the machine then open Docker Desktop application.
+ 2: After installation, restart the machine then open Docker Desktop application.

-Step 3: Check the version of Docker by launching the terminal, if you are on commandprompt for Windows or terminal for Mac and for other OS launch up the shell--> docker --version
+ 3: Check the version of Docker by launching the terminal, if you are on commandprompt for Windows or terminal for Mac and for other OS launch up the shell--> docker --version

-*DEVOPS USE CASES*
+STEP 2 : DEVOPS USE CASES

-*DOCKER CONTAINERS*
+STEP 3 : DOCKER CONTAINERS

 docker run -p 5000:5000 in28min/hello-world-python:0.0.1.RELEASE